-Evolve students begin their journey into paint mixing in Block 3, as they learn about color.
+Learning how to mix paint colors can be overwhelming.
+That is why at Evolve, students begin their journey into paint mixing (after value and edge) in Block 3 , as they learn about color.
 Using the beautiful Old Holland paints, students start by simply mixing a mid-tone color for each of the color lights in their painting.

 In order to mix the proper mid-tone light for each color, students experiment with small batches of paint, until they find the right mixture.
 In the beginning, this experimentation is necessary to learn how each paint color reacts.
 Some colors are richly pigmented, like English red, and can completely take over a mixture.
 Others may need more amounts to be added in order to make any difference.

 Students are urged to isolate the color they are trying to mix in their photograph or in their still life box, so they can understand what it really is.
 They then need to consider the hue, saturation, and value of the color that they see.

 Learn how to organize your palette with this blog: Organizing Your Oil Painting Palette Setup.